 Step 4: Write

 Make sure you have some foundational posts before you start adding more content.
-At least ten posts should be good to get started with, but it really depends on how much time you can devote to blogging each day or week.
+At least ten posts should be good to start, but it depends on how much time you can devote to blogging each day or week.
 And don’t be afraid to ask for help with writing posts if you aren’t a poet yourself.

 There are lots of poetry enthusiasts out there who would love to write some posts for you.
 You might be surprised at how well an AI writing assistant like Jasper can do as well.
 Take a look at this example:

 A Tree Like No Other (by Jasper, the AI writing software)

 A tree-like no other grows tall and strong

 It stands out in the yard, a sight to behold